cgruver/cgruver/_pages/home-lab/sno/sno-workstation.md

    cp ~/.ssh/id_rsa.pub ${OKD_LAB_PATH}/ssh_key.pub
    ```

-### Install the CLI Utilities for the Lab
+### Install the `labcli` utilities for the Lab

 I have created a companion project for this blog.
-It contains all of the shell scripts that I have created to ease the task of building and tearing down infrastructure in my lab.
+It contains all of the shell functions that I have created to ease the task of building and tearing down infrastructure in my lab.

 In the spirit of Kubernetes naming, I wanted to give it a nautical name.
 Since these scripts take on the drudgery of repeated tasks, I chose to name them after the guy that cleans the toilets on a ship...
 Thus, the project is named: __καμαρότος__.
 That is, kamarótos; Greek for Ship's steward or cabin boy...